Skip to main content

 Note that the workflow condition:

-Only works in Company-managed/Classic Jira projects.
+• Only works in Company-managed projects.

 Create a Workflow Validator

-The time-logged validator is available only available in Clockwork Pro.
+The time-logged validator is only available available in Clockwork Pro.

 Two steps are required.
 First you need to add a validator to the appropriate transition(s) in your Jira workflow.
 Second, you need to enable validation in the Clockwork project settings.